 There are still a ton of websites not optimized for mobile use, and advertisements on those sites are sometimes even harder to notice.
 In addition, if you create an email campaign that gets a mobile user to click a link, your site needs to be optimized or you may lose their attention and possibly a sale.

-Video works in basically the same way regardless of mobile platform.
+Video works in basically the same way regardless of the mobile platform.
 If you make a video as part of your sales campaign and someone watches it, you don’t have to worry about the device they’re watching it on.
 That lets you put more effort into designing the video, doing multiple reshoots to get it right or editing it if necessary and otherwise perfecting your message.

 6. Search engines favor video.